Optimal Portfolio Using Factor Graphical Lasso: Factor Graphical Lasso

-The subscript $\lambda$ in $\widehat{\bTheta}_{\varepsilon,\lambda}$ means that the solution of the optimization problem in \eqref{e7.6} will depend upon the choice of the tuning parameter.
-More details are provided in Section 4 that establishes sparsity requirements that guarantee convergence of \eqref{e7.6}, and Section 5 that describes how to choose the shrinkage intensity in practice.
+The subscript $\lambda$ in $\widehat{\bTheta}_{\varepsilon,\lambda}$ means that the solution of the optimization problem in \eqref{e7.6} will depend upon the choice of the tuning parameter which is discussed below.
+Section 4 establishes sparsity requirements that guarantee convergence of \eqref{e7.6}.
 In order to simplify notation, we will omit the subscript $\lambda$.
-To solve \eqref{e7.6} we use the procedure based on the weighted Graphical Lasso which was first proposed in \cite{GLASSO} and further studied in \cite{DPGLASSO} and \cite{Sara2018} among others.
-Define the following partitions of $\bW_{\varepsilon}$, $\widehat{\bSigma}_{\varepsilon}$ and $\bTheta_{\varepsilon}$: